 And I will be blameless before him, I will keep myself from my iniquity.

-The Lord will recompense me according to my righteousness, according to the purity of my hands before his eyes.
+The Lord will reward me according to my righteousness, according to the purity of my hands before his eyes.

 With the merciful thou wilt be merciful, with the innocent man thou wilt be innocent;

-With the elect thou wilt be elect, with those who turn away thou wilt turn away.
+With the elect thou wilt be elect, from those who turn away thou wilt turn away.

 For thou wilt save a humble people and thou wilt humble the eyes of the arrogant.